iamscottxu/openBSE/README.en.md

 ```Html
 <script src="bulletScreenEngine.all.js"></script>
 ```
 For display bullet-screen, you need add a fixed-size div tag in the html page and the id is `BulletScreensDiv`.
-Then add following JavaScript codes.
+Then add the following JavaScript code.
 ```JavaScript
 var bulletScreenEngine = new BulletScreenEngine(document.getElementById('BulletScreensDiv'));
 var _startTime = 5000;